Mowanjum Workshop Attendees, Mowanjum Community via Derby WA

 When this happens effective change for good happens in communities and groups."
 Fiona Stanley

-- By August 2021: Work placements with prospective employers will be sourced for women to continue their training within a work environment.
+- By December 2021: Work placements with prospective employers were sourced for women to continue their training within a work environment.

-- By June 2022: The pilot generates enough interest to attract full funding for years 3-6.
+- By February 2023: The program generates enough interest to attract full funding for years 3-6.
+With a focus on new site roll out, employment and social enterprise development.

-- By September 2022: Graduating women have been trained and 8 community evaluations have been completed.
+- By June 2023: 4 community evaluations have been completed.

-- By June 2023: Majority of the graduating women are engaged in evaluation related careers.
+- By February 2024: Majority of the graduating women are engaged in evaluation-related careers, suitable employment and/or business, incorporating the new skills learnt.

-The benefits gained by the training and evaluations for the Aboriginal women will be significant.
-On completion they will have the ability to take up fee for service and/or careers within the research and evaluation sector across multiple industries (NGO, Government, Corporate).
-Or, with the support of the AWRAE project undertake further tertiary qualifications.
+The benefits gained by the Aboriginal women who have completed the AWRAE training are significant.
+AWRAE Alumni are able to take up fee for service contracts or careers within the research and evaluation sector across multiple industries (NGO, Government, Corporate) and - with the support of the ABC Foundation - have the opportunity to undertake further tertiary qualifications and/or explore going into business if they choose.

-Their household incomes will be substantially higher than being on welfare or on minimum wage employment.
-With the ability to charge up to 500% on top of the minimum wage.
-As consultants they will also have the flexibility to work around their family and community commitments, creating a more balanced work / life balance.
+AWRAE Alumni’s household incomes are substantially higher than being on welfare or on minimum wage employment, given that they now have the ability to charge up to 500% more than the minimum wage.
+As consultants they have the flexibility to work around their family and community commitments, creating a more balanced work/life balance.

 Evaluations generally cost 10% of project budgets.
 AWRAE expects costs for one-off evaluations to range from $20,000 - $50,000 with opportunities for multi-year evaluations through negotiation.